-- Bachelor Electrical Engineering (B-EE) - Master Electrical Engineering (M-EE)
+- Bachelor Electrical Engineering (B-EE)

-SUB-COMMITTEE EMBEDDED SYSTEMS (EB-EMSYS)
+- Master Electrical Engineering (M-EE)

-Master Embedded Systems (M-EMSYS)
+- Master Embedded Systems (M-EMSYS)

-SUB-COMMITTEE SYSTEMS & CONTROL (EB-SC)
+sub-committee Systems & Control and Robotics (EB-SC & ROB)

-Master Systems & Control (M-SC)
+- Master Systems & Control (M-SC) - Master Robotics (M-ROB)

-ARTICLE 2.2: APPOINTMENT OF MEMBERS EXAMINATION BOARD EEMCS
+ARTICLE 2.2: APPOINTMENT OF MEMBERS EXAMINATION BOARD FEMCS.

 - 1. Members of the EB are appointed by the Faculty Board for a term of two years for one or more specific subcommittees.
 They can subsequently be reappointed twice (art.
 4 par.
-7 of the EEMCS' Faculty Regulations); - Members of the EB, except for the external member, are member of the academic staff of the UT (Dutch abbreviation: WP) - 3.
+7 of the EEMCS' Faculty Regulations); - 2.
+Members of the EB, except for the external member, are member of the academic staff of the UT (Dutch abbreviation: WP) - 3.
 Members of the EB, except for the external member, have a PhD degree in a field related to the degree programmes covered by the EB. - 4.
 Members of the EB must have either a UTQ certificate (or equivalent), an SQE certificate, or be in the process of acquiring a UTQ or SQE certification, in which case the timeline of finalizing must be indicated. - 5.
-Each degree programme must be represented in the EB by at least one of their examiners who is active in the subcommittee responsible for that program; - 6.
+Each degree programme must be represented in the EB by at least one of their examiners who is active in the subcommittee responsible for that programme; - 6.
 The chair of the EB-GA is also chair of the entire EB; - 7.
 An external member with assessment expertise is appointed in the EB and active in the EB-GA. - 8.
-Before appointing a member of the examination board, the institutions management consults the examination board.
+Before appointing a member of the Examination Board, the institutions management consults the Examination Board.
 (Art.
 7.12a, par.4)